axelayala1988/ace/user-skel/ansible/roles/demo-auto-remediation-ansible/files/repos/ace-demo-canary-docs/03-generate-load/Readme.md

     ![jenkins_pipeline_load](../assets/images/jenkins_pipeline_load.png)

 > Note: "4.
-Generate Load" will start are never-ending loop which calls our service(s).
+Generate Load" will start a never-ending loop which calls our service(s).
 If you wish to stop the loop, stop the Jenkins build.